SecurityInnovation/PGPy/docs/source/examples/keys.rst

     from datetime import timedelta

-    # in this example, we'll use fewer preferences for the sake of brevity, and set the key to expire in 10 years
+    # in this example, we'll use fewer preferences for the sake of brevity, and set the key to expire in 1 year
     key = pgpy.PGPKey.new(PubKeyAlgorithm.RSAEncryptOrSign, 4096)
     uid = pgpy.PGPUID.new('Nikola Tesla')  # comment and email are optional